zhanglabNKU/DePass/readme.md

 ## Data

-The raw data used in this study is available at [Data](https://drive.google.com/drive/folders/1NfBDU-1E2T7CerViyK2TvbnWfsta6Q3r?usp=drive_link).
+The data used in this study are available at [Data](https://drive.google.com/drive/folders/1NfBDU-1E2T7CerViyK2TvbnWfsta6Q3r?usp=drive_link).